-Online: Northern Ireland Public Register (planningsystemni.gov.uk) Please note that in order to ensure that representations are associated with the correct application, the Council would request that the application reference is quoted in all correspondence.
+Please note that in order to ensure that representations are associated with the correct application, the Council would request that the application reference is quoted in all correspondence.

-- 4.36 Only certain issues, referred to as 'material planning considerations', are taken into account when deciding a planning application.
+4.36 Only certain issues, referred to as 'material planning considerations', are taken into account when deciding a planning application.
 Material considerations must be genuine planning considerations, and the basic question is not whether owners and occupiers of neighbouring properties would experience financial or other loss from a particular development, but whether the proposal would unacceptably affect amenities and the existing use of land and buildings that ought to be protected in the public interest.
 Examples of material considerations include:

-- Potential impact of a proposal upon the environment;

-- The design of a proposed development and its relationship to its • surroundings;

-- Access and provision of infrastructure;

-- Loss of sunlight and/or daylight; •

-- Loss of privacy;

-- Noise, disturbance and smells; •

-- Road safety; and •

-- Proposed landscaping.

-- 4.37 Generally, greater weight is attached to issues which are supported by evidence rather than by assertion alone.
-You must ensure that your comments relate to Any personal information contained within relevant planning matters. representations received will be redacted, as will any comments or information we consider as being derogatory or offensive in nature.
+- Potential impact of a proposal upon the environment; - The design of a proposed development and its relationship to its surroundings; - Access and provision of infrastructure; - Loss of sunlight and/or daylight; - Loss of privacy; - Noise, disturbance and smells; - Road safety; and - Proposed landscaping. - 4.37 Generally, greater weight is attached to issues which are supported by evidence rather than by assertion alone.
+You must ensure that your comments relate to relevant planning matters.
+Any personal information contained within representations received will be redacted, as will any comments or information we consider as being derogatory or offensive in nature.
 Comments or information considered as being derogatory or offensive in nature; concerning neighbour disputes or that are made for moral reasons are not relevant planning matters and cannot therefore be taken into account.
-Where responses are

-solely based on such matters and raise no material planning matters they may be returned.

-- 4.38 At present the majority of representations made with regard to a planning application are scanned and added to the Planning Portal website once email addresses, personal telephone numbers and hand written signatures have been removed (it should be noted that typed names and addresses remain visible). - 4.39 Representations will normally be acknowledged within five working days of receipt.
+Where responses are solely based on such matters and raise no material planning matters they may be returned. - 4.38 At present the majority of representations made with regard to a planning application are scanned and added to the Planning Portal website once email addresses, personal telephone numbers and hand written signatures have been removed (it should be noted that typed names and addresses remain visible).
+Representations will normally be acknowledged within five working days of receipt.
 The acknowledgement letter will set out who is dealing with the application and who to contact if there are any questions.
 All comments will be summarised and fully considered within the Planning Officer's report.
-The Council will not normally contact the respondent again until after a decision is made unless the application is significantly altered, or is withdrawn.
-If you submit your representation anonymously, you will not receive communications or updates in relation to the application. - 4.40 The Council will consult with a range of Statutory Consultees (see Appendix 2) to assist in the determination of an application.
+The Council will normally contact the respondent again until after a decision is made unless the application is significantly altered, or is withdrawn. - 4.39 The Council will consult with a range of Statutory Consultees (see Appendix 2) to assist in the determination of an application.
 If a representation raises issues that are relevant to the responsibilities of the consultee (e.g. flood risk) it will be copied to the appropriate consultee for consideration and comment.
-The Council will carefully take any comments made into account before a decision is made. - 4.41 The Council may negotiate changes to applications where these are expedient.
+The Council will carefully take any comments made into account before a decision is made. - 4.40 The Council may negotiate changes to applications where these are expedient.
 Re-consultation (for 14 days) will take place on changes, but only if the Council considers that they raise new issues that could lead to further comment.
-If any change is considered to be substantive, the Council may decline to treat it as an amendment to the original proposal and a new application may be invited. - 4.42 You should also note that where an identified problem with a planning application can be dealt with by means of a suitable planning condition, the Council is required to consider this as an alternative to refusing the application.
+If any change is considered to be substantive, the Council may decline to treat it as an amendment to the original proposal and a new application may be invited.

+4.41 You should also note that where an identified problem with a planning application can be dealt with by means of a suitable planning condition, the Council is required to consider this as an alternative to refusing the application.
 Planning conditions will only be attached to a decision notice where they are necessary, relevant to planning, relevant to the specific development to which they relate, enforceable, precise, and reasonable.